george07-t/Pydantic-AI-Smart-Assistant/README.md

 ---

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [MIT LICENSE](./LICENSE) file for details.